fedor/co_demo/readme.txt

 	PROS:
 	 - Async
-	 - Safe FOR SINGLE CHAIN
-	 - Centralized Errors Handling FOR SINGLE CHAIN
+	 - Centralized Errors Handling
 	 - LESS Callback Hell
 	CONS:
 	 - mini-Callback Hell
-	 - No centralized Errors Handling BETWEEN CHAINS
 	 - 2 ways to report errors (callback and throw);

-	Notice:
-	 - Execution chain.
+	TODO:
-	 - TODO: remove error handling.
+	 - Remove error handling.
 What would happen?

 4. Generators.

 	Just a showcase how to call generators.
 Not actually an example.
-	Generators themself are not about flow-control or errors-handling.

 	Notice:
 	 - "function*" defines "generator function" a function you can re-enter